 Subsidiaries are termed as a separate legal entity from the parent company.
 A subsidiary is more independent in terms of both management and legal requirements.
 Although the foreign investor is allowed full ownership of the company or subsidiary, there are a few limitations.
 A subsidiary is limited to only a few economic sectors such as banking, tourism, education, ad agriculture in Malaysia.
 The incorporation procedure followed is the same as that used in local businesses except for some business entities.
 A few steps may change here and there, but the process is the same overall.

-Other Legal Forms Available for Company Formation in Malaysia
+The representative office for Company Formation in Malaysia

 Another common option for foreign investors looking for a suitable type of company in Malaysia is a representative office.
 Such an entity cannot, however, be used as a base for commercial activities.
 It is suitable for an investor who is more interested in doing market research and corporate operations for their parent company.
-A representative office does not follow any accounting procedures or requirements since everything s already set by the parent company.
+A representative office does not follow any accounting procedures or requirements since everything already set by the parent company.

 The incorporation procedure of a subsidiary in Malaysia is simple since a subsidiary is considered as a separate e legal entity from the parent company.
 The first step for the founders of a subsidiary is to select the appropriate form of business.
 A private limited company is the most common form since it allows foreigners to own 100% of the company shares.
 In some economic sectors, however, foreigners are required to have a local representative who is a resident of Malaysia.
 Foreigners will be guided by our team of experts in Malaysia on the fields regulated by local government and any other matter which may be brought to their attention.